worker-tools/request-cookie-store/README.md

 [1]: https://fetch.spec.whatwg.org/#headers-class

 ## Disclaimers
 _This is not a polyfill!
-It is intended as a cookie middleware for Cloudflare Workers or other [Worker Environments][wks]!_
+It is intended as a cookie middleware for Cloudflare Workers or other [Worker Runtimes][wks]!_

 [Due to the weirdness][1] of the Fetch API `Headers` class w.r.t `Set-Cookie` (or rather, the lack of special treatment), it is not likely to work in a Service Worker.